-To request a deferral, you may appear in person at the Main Clerk’s Window or send in a mail request using this downloadable form.
-The fee is $150.00 for one charge (with an additional $70 for each additional infraction).
+To request a deferral, you may appear in person at the clerk’s window or mail in a request using this downloadable form.
+The fee is $150.00 for one charge (with an additional $70 for each additional charge).

 When Must I Appear to Request a Deferral?

 Please request the deferral at least 5 working days before any scheduled hearing on your traffic infraction.
-By appearing before your scheduled hearing, the Court can cancel witnesses who may be subpoenaed for your hearing.
+By requesting the deferral before your scheduled hearing, the Court can cancel witnesses who may be subpoenaed for your hearing.
 The Court will not consider deferral requests on the day of a scheduled traffic infraction hearing if witnesses have been subpoenaed for and appear at your hearing.